-The Company operates a joint venture ("Brazilian Venture") with Banco Bradesco S.A. ("Banco Bradesco") in which we own a 51% controlling interest, to provide comprehensive, fully outsourced transaction processing, call center, cardholder support and collection services to multiple card issuing clients in Brazil, including Banco Bradesco.
-The Company recorded Banco Bradesco Brazilian Venture revenues of \$67.0 million and \$75.1 million during the three months ended March 31, 2014 and 2013, respectively, relating to these services.
+The Company operates a joint venture ("Brazilian Venture") with Banco Bradesco S.A. ("Banco Bradesco"), in which we own a 51% controlling interest, to provide comprehensive, fully outsourced transaction processing, call center, cardholder support and collection services to multiple card issuing clients in Brazil, including Banco Bradesco.
+The Company recorded Brazilian Venture revenues of \$72.5 million and \$71.9 million during the three months and \$211.2 million and \$225.7 million during the nine months ended September 30, 2014 and 2013, respectively, from Banco Bradesco relating to these services.
+Brazilian Venture revenues included \$1.4 million and \$23.3 million of unfavorable currency impact during the three and nine months ended September 30, 2014, respectively resulting from a stronger U.S. Dollar in 2014, as compared to 2013.